When checking contrast for colors or text virtually anywhere, you'll find the labels

 Different companies have different conformant levels they must meet based on situation and purpose of the product or service.
 But really, all companies should meet them to ensure they're providing a great experience for everyone and not excluding an extremely large number of people — like individuals with a different types of colorblindness, cognitive or neurological disorders, and more.
 To be completely honest though, it makes the experience a whole lot better for *every*one using your product, not just those with disabilities.

 Checking contrast using Stark

 Colors are a league of their own when it comes to design, and ultimately can make or break your product.
-With Stark, you can easily check the AA and AAA contrast of your layers.
+With Stark, you can easily check the AA and AAA color contrast of your text or shape layers.